Section 106 Agreements Seminar - digital and in-person classroom course

 Prerequisite

 This course is for cultural resources, environmental, and legal practitioners and project managers/decision makers with current experience participating in Section 106 reviews.
 Participants should have a working knowledge of the four steps of the Section 106 review process.
 Those without such knowledge or experience are encouraged to take an introductory course, such as the Section 106 Essentials or other similar course, prior to this course.
-Participants may register for the Section 106 Essentials and this course in the same week.
+Participants may register for the Section 106 Essentials and this course when they are given in the same week.

 Not sure if this course is right for you?
 Take this survey.

-Two delivery formats: digital only and in-person (with digital backup)
+Two delivery formats: digital or in-person

 Cost